papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 I would rather develop my own instincts and intuition.
 So, I struggle through it.

-I am not particularly interested in cloning other apps or websites at this point in my development.
+I am not particularly interested in cloning other apps or websites at this point.
 Sometimes, I do a limited number of tutorials from effective online educators - but for the most part, I want to implent my own ideas when I spend time coding - for several reasons.

-For one thing, any work that I generate at this point in my journey, I want to be able to show potential employers.
-And I the idea of showing an Instagram clone does not sound good to me.
-It would indeed be a worthwhile learning exercise - but I want something more than that with my limited time to work on projects.
+For one thing, any work that I generate I want to be able to use myself in a practical way.
+Secondly, I want to be able to show the work to potential employers.
+And the idea of showing an Instagram clone does not sound good to me.
+It would indeed be a worthwhile learning exercise - but I want something more than that from the projects that I work on.

 ## No Designers Around 😭

 I am realizing that I just simply have to embrace it.
 Try as much as I can to develop my tastes and instincts for what works well visually.

-I have always considered the web a visual medium - closer to cinema, in it's use of various media, than writing on paper.
+I have always considered the web a visual medium.
+It is closer to cinema, in it's use of various media, than it is to writing on paper.

 Yet pieces of software are tools, right?
 It is about what the software can _do_ and the problems it solves.

 It is a paradox, it seems.

-Beyond being inspired by Comeau's beautiful work - doing more and more of my own work has made me think about these issues for lately.
+Beyond being inspired by Comeau's CSS course - doing more and more of my own work has made me think about these issues for lately.

 Beautiful things are mesmerizing.
 We are attracted to anything that looks good.
 From other humans, to buildings.
 It is just the way we are wired as humans.